solids4foam/solids4foam/applications/scripts/README.md

 	└── blockMeshDict
 ```

-For FSI simulations, `blockMeshDict` can be used to generate mesh for both solid and fluid.
-In that case, `blockMeshDict` is located in the corresponding `solid` and `fluid` subdirectories:
+For fluid-solid interaction simulations, there may be two `blockMeshDict` files, each located in the corresponding `solid/` and `fluid/` subdirectories:

 ```
 ├── 0